Wind power in South Korea: Limitations

-Current projects
+Projects

 The Singapore-based subsea engineering company, G8, received approval to build a 1.5GW offshore wind farm in late December 2021.
 The project is planned to be built off the south-west tip of South Korea with the build site having recorded wind speeds of 7–8 m/s.
 Current plans are to begin construction, as well as marine works in 2023 or 2024.
-The project also involves the use of an advanced, long-life lithium ion energy storage system from 3DOM, a technology partner of G8.
+The project also involves the use of an advanced, long-life lithium-ion energy storage system from 3DOM, a technology partner of G8.

 FireFly Floating Wind Farm Project

 The Firefly Floating Wind Farm Project, which is under development by Equinor South Korea, is part of the Ulsan floating offshore wind project.
 A memorandum of understanding was signed between Equinor and Ulsan City in May 2019, entailing the two 75 square kilometer areas 800 MW wind farm offshore of Ulsan.
 The wind farm will include "Wind Semis" as the floating structure, characterized by a semi-submersible foundation allowing for the floatation of the turbines compared to bottom-fixed turbines.

 Two LiDAR buoys were placed in the Sea of Japan of Ulsan serving to collect measurements of wind and wave for a year in 2020 to investigate the possibility of the development and construction of the wind farm in the coat of Ulsan.
 This was followed after the signing of MoU between the Ulsan and Equinor.
 The goal expected to be met by the creation of these wind farms is to increase South Korea's renewable energy by 30 times by the year 2035.

 Data was collected for the Environmental Impact Assessment (EIA) starting in December 2021 for a period of 12 months.
 This data includes data on marine animals, fish, seawater, and the quality of sediment among other data to note any potential impacts that can be caused by the building and running of the Firefly wind farms.
 The report was completed and published at the beginning half of the year 2022.

 Havfram was appointed to study the transport, installation and supplying of necessary cables and systems offshore for the windshore project by Equinor in March 2022.

 Technip Energies was selected in April 2022 to conduct a Front-End Engineering Design, or FEED, of the wind turbines for the floating project Technip Energies plants to include the use of their INO15™ technology, with a 15 MG capacity.
 A Denmark-based company, COWI, has been appointed as Owner's Engineer by Equinor in November 2022 for the Firefly wind project.
 This will include management and engineering services to Equinor.
 The contract will continue for the period of the Firefly offshore wind project.

 South Korea's Geoview was also selected in early 2022 for the task of surveying and mapping the subsea geophysical of the wind site.
 As of December 5, 2022, Geoview has completed the surveying for marine geophysical exploration in Ulsan through the use of its marine vessel Geoview No 1 to obtain seabed topography of mapping of the area.